azurecitadel/azurecitadel.github.io/_pages/azure101/azure101Index.md

   teaser: Education.jpg
   thumb:
 ---
-Introduction to the Authoring ARM Templates workshop.
+Introduction to the Azure 101 workshop.

 {% include toc.html %}

-## Locale Test #6
+## Locale Test #7

 The locale is {{ site.locale }}.